These Pimple Patches Have Eradicated The Zits Of Over 86,000 Reviewers

 "I do not claim to understand the science behind these tiny miracles, but they have changed my life," begins one

 convert Amazon reviewer.
 "I spend my workday looking forward to going home and putting one of these bad boys on my newly erupted Mt.
 Zit because the overnight results are shocking.
 Not only is it grossly satisfying, but it saved me several days of walking around with a bloody crater in my face because my previous method of dealing with unsightly blemishes was to pick pick pick."
-At £13 for 36 patches, Hero Cosmetics' patches are also among the most affordable on the market.
-Another plus: They've got patches for every stage of your pimple journey, from micropoint dots for emerging zits to ones that help fade post-breakout hyperpigmentation.
-(Another fave of mine: The extra-thin "invisible" ones that I routinely wear during the day.)
+At $22.95 for 36 patches, Hero Cosmetics' patches are also among the more affordable ones on the market.

 Advertisement